 New Home Warranty Expiration Inspection

 A-Pro offers a builder warranty inspection program to detect notable defects before your one year builder’s home warranty expires.
-A-Pro Kansas City Home Inspectors will meticulously document and report visual defects within your new home that may be covered under your builder’s home warranty in order to maximize your home warranty coverage.
-The builder Warranty Inspection report will give you the leverage you need to obtain the repairs necessary before your builders warranty expires on your new home.
+An A-Pro Kansas City Home Inspection will meticulously document and report visual defects within your new home that may be covered under your builder’s home warranty in order to maximize your home warranty coverage.
+The builder Warranty Inspection report will give you the leverage you need to obtain the repairs necessary before your builder’s warranty expires on your new home.

 Maintenance Home Inspections

 We recommend a Home Maintenance Inspection at minimum every three years.
-We have found that many clients hire us to inspect elderly parent’s homes, rent properties and vacation homes.
+We have found that many clients hire us to inspect elderly parent’s homes, rental properties, and vacation homes.